 What spare parts are recommended?

-For critical measurements, a duplicate STs Series combined sensor/transmitter is always recommended so a replacement for every part is available at any time.
+For critical measurements, a duplicate STs Series sensor is always recommended so a replacement for every part is available at any time.
 A duplicate simplifies troubleshooting by always having a functional STs Series available.
-It also allows for swapping of devices during calibration and cleaning, so measurement is not significantly disrupted.
+It also for swapping of devices during calibration and cleaning, so measurement is not significantly disrupted.
 At a minimum, a spare electrode is recommended in the event of damage or eventual replacement.

 How often should the STs Dissolved Oxygen Series be calibrated and/or cleaned?